ahoymarcus/nextjs-myjs-tech-blog/articles/usability-overview-2022-02-24.md

 ### How to Improve Usability

-According to [Jakob Nielsen](https://www.nngroup.com/articles/usability-101-introduction-to-usability/) article, there are many methods for studing usability, but for the author, the most basic and useful would be **User Testing**, which has 3 components:
+Usually, there are many methods for studing usability, but some of the most basic and useful methods would be **User Testing**, which has 3 components:

 1. Gathering of representative users from some system.
 2. Testing how these users perform with the design.
 3. Observation on what the users do, their accomplishments and also their failures with the design.

-And the author also specifies some important points to be held by the user testing:
+Regarding to **User Testings** Nielsen also points to some important points to be held by the user testing:

 1. The representative users should work individually and solve problems on their own without any kind of interference from outside.
 2. Most of time it might be more performatic to test for the most important problems and directing small iterative tests, then to run a hard and expensive study.